Frequently Asked Questions

 • What is aging in place?
 Aging in place is more than just planning to stay in your own home.
 Most older adults prefer to do that even when facing serious health or disability.
 However, to age in place you should consider a deliberative planning process that includes personal reflection, conversations with family or those who are important to you, and taking action.
 Our website contains information that can help you plan ahead or to take action when you have health or other issues that make decisions about aging in place something you need to do right away.

 • Why don’t you provide services?
-Our county and community are rich in the resources older adults may need to age in place and that may be offered by a typical Village.
-The problem in Reston is that many people do not know about them.
-Our mission is to educate and inform Reston residents about the things that allow for aging in place.
-We partner with nonprofit organizations such as Shepherd’s Center of Northern Virginia and Reston Useful Services Exchange that provide services such as rides or simple home repairs.
-We continue to seek other community partners that provide services commonly associated with what Village volunteers or staff might provide.
+Our county and community are rich in the resources older adults may need to age in place and that may be offered elsewhere by what are called Villages.
+The problem in Reston is that many people do not know about those resources.
+Our mission is to educate and inform Reston residents about how to age in place.
+We partner with nonprofit organizations such as Shepherd’s Center of Northern Virginia that provide services such as rides or simple home repairs.
+We partner with other community partners that provide services commonly associated with aging in place.

 • How do I find help with technology?
 Fairfax County libraries offer technology training for older adults.
 Our Technology section on the website provides a good overview of what you need to know about technology that can help with aging in place, especially when someone has suffered hearing loss or vision issues.